varunjain203/carberrypi/README.md

 # carberrypi
 This repository is for creating your own raspberry pi based car dashcam.

+Current Feature List:
+- Records 720P videos with night mode within 30 seconds of car ignition ON.
+- Share / Access the recorded videos via Samba/CIFS share.
+- Optionally converts the recorded H.264 videos to Mp4 for easy sharing.
+- Stream Live from dashcam to the internet with Ipv6 support.

 # record.sh - Record the video and store it

 ```